-Experimental results have confirmed that the proposed algorithm fully satisfies all the required conditions for “pure big data” algorithms, which were outlined in section \ref{bigdata_requirements_subsection}.
-In particular, Big-means was able to finish the clustering of all datasets.
-This is unlike other competitive algorithms: some of them have failed to process the largest datasets due to the lack of memory.
+Experimental results confirmed that the proposed algorithm fully satisfies all the requirements for a ``true big data'' algorithm formulated in the introduction.
+In particular, Big-means managed to complete the clustering of all datasets.
+This result is unlike other competitive algorithms since some failed to process the largest datasets due to an ``out of memory'' error.